 HyperDev, HyperCard and a Small Matter of Programming

-HyperDev (now out of beta and renamed GoMix) is a new web development product from Fog Creek, and it looks very promising.
+HyperDev (now out of beta, renamed GoMix, then renamed again to Glitch) is a new web development product from Fog Creek, and it looks very promising.
 It aims to remove the friction from creating a web application by getting rid of all the incidental complexity usually associated with development.
 To quote from Joel’s introductory post:

 Step one.
 You go to hyperdev.com.